Finding Joy When the Weather Keeps You Stuck Inside

 younger than 30

 If anyone reading this column resides in southwestern Ontario, you can attest to the abnormally hot temperatures that landed on us toward the end of September.
-For those of you who can bare the heat and humidity, I do hope you had the chance to go outside, because the weather is beautiful.
+For those of you who can bear the heat and humidity, I do hope you had the chance to go outside, because the weather is beautiful.

 Unfortunately, some of us have to enjoy the nice weather from our windows because our lungs do not tolerate the intense heat.
 For those of us who have to watch hot and humid days from indoors, how do you keep your spirits up when everyone is outside enjoying the last few days of summer?